-Explanation: Both prey and bait proteins should enter inside the cell for activation of reporter gene for two hybrid system.
+Explanation: Both prey and bait proteins should enter inside the cell for activation of the reporter gene for two hybrid system.
 It is so because activation is based on the interaction of these two proteins.

-Explanation: Protein-protein interactions are weak interactions and thus they are not sufficient for the activation of reporter gene.
+Explanation: Protein-protein interactions are weak interactions and thus they are not sufficient for the activation of the reporter gene.